[Updated: November 2022]

 The MacBook Pro As We Know It (2006–2019)

 The Pro version of the MacBook was introduced in 2006 and came in with a svelte aluminum unibody design, Retina display, and an Intel processor.
 Since the Pro’s release, its specifications and features have adopted cutting-edge innovations.

 In 2015, Apple unveiled a new breed of MacBook laptops, which was a powerhouse machine enclosed in a thin and light aluminum body, and the most portable MacBook to date.
 This model looked like a combination of the MacBook Air and MacBook Pro.
 However, it was discontinued not long after.
 Not many customers favored the futuristic laptop since they can buy other Mac options that outperform it.

-By July 2019, Apple introduced a modified MacBook Pro, which boasts a butterfly-style keyboard (designed to avoid issues with earlier models), a super fast 8-core processor, high-capacity storage, next-generation graphics, and better sound system.
+By July 2019, Apple introduced a modified MacBook Pro, which boasts a butterfly-style keyboard (designed to avoid issues with earlier models), a superfast 8-core processor, high-capacity storage, next-generation graphics, and a better sound system.

 MacBook: A Trendsetter in the Industry

 The iconic MacBook Pro has been a favorite tool for students and professionals alike.
 It has laid the standards for small machines with its hardware and software components that pack a punch.
 MacBooks have transformed the way users approach productivity when they’re out and about.
-Over the years, Apple computers have come down significantly in price while improving its performance which is a great plus for the consumers.
+Over the years, Apple computers have come down significantly in price while improving their performance, which is a great plus for consumers.